Mary Guarnieri graduated Summa Cum Laude from Temple University

 with duel concentrations in Acting and Musical Theater and a Minor

 Mary currently works as a Resident Teaching Artist and Dance Coach with the Kimmel Center and Walnut Street Theatre, through which she runs several after school and during school drama clubs, workshops, residencies and programs.
-She has served as the Theatre and Musical Theatre director at Central High School of Philadelphia for the last 4 years.
-Mary also works with the Philadelphia Parks and Recreation's Performing Arts Department as a Musical Theatre Camp Director.
+She served as the Theatre and Musical Theatre director at Central High School of Philadelphia for 4 years and also has worked with the Philadelphia Parks and Recreation's Performing Arts Department as a Musical Theatre Camp Director.
 She offers private coaching and teaches Musical Theatre Master Classes at Dance Studios and Arts Centers throughout the Greater Philadelphia Area!

 Mary works with students aged preschool through high school from the center of Philadelphia through the outer surrounding suburbs of the city.
 Her favorite thing about teaching theatre is watching young artists evolve and improve.
 She believes that theatre should be a safe space for all ages and levels and strives to foster a fun and creative environment while also focusing on establishing a strong technical foundation.

 Mary holds her Yoga Certification from The Vinyasa Yoga School in Rishikesh, India and is a teacher and studio manager for Hot Yoga Philadelphia.
-She strives to incorporate her expertise in yoga into her arts education to encourage balance, self reflection and body positivity.
+She strives to incorporate her expertise in yoga into her arts education to encourage balance, self reflection and body neutrality.